 In other words, the stronger the immune system, the better off we are in terms of our overall health.
 Of course, the inverse is also true in that when the immune system fails to perform as it should, we are worse off when it comes to our overall health.

 Multiple studies have found that a weak immune system can make individuals more susceptible to harmful bacteria, viruses, fungi, and environmental toxins.
 The same was also said to apply to autoimmune disorders.
+To create a strong foundation of immunity and improve where you may be deficient, it is recommended you take the best immune support supplements to help give your body everything it needs to function healthily.

 Further, in a study published by Pfizer, a renowned multinational pharmaceutical company, researchers revealed that an unhealthy immune system increases the risk of developing certain cancers.
 Fortunately, there are many things that we can do to not only strengthen the immune system but also improve how it performs.